 Teaching writing at the second grade level is a task that requires patience and appropriate strategies.
 While it might seem easy to write at a second grade level, students are still learning the basic skills required to form words, sentences and paragraphs.
 Below are a few tricks teachers can use to help these students learn to write.

-Review the Basics
+Review the basics

 Early in the year, teachers should review the lessons learned in first grade and provide lessons in pre-writing skills.
 Those skills are the key to developing paragraphs, essays and stories.
 Second grade students then should be ready to start exploring the differences in writing styles and developing an awareness of their audience.

-Start at the Beginning
+Start at the beginning

 Southwood Elementary School teacher Mrs. Pennino requires her students to learn beginning hooks to get started in writing.
 By starting from the hook and working on developing the story or essay from that point, students are learning the basics of outlining and developing ideas.

-The hook is always the beginning and teachers need to explore that point before moving into developing a paragraph from that first sentence.
+The hook is the beginning and teachers need to explore that point before moving into developing a paragraph from that first sentence.
 It helps develop an awareness of the audience and teaches students that they should always start at the beginning and work out from the points they hope to make.

-Have Students Write in a Journal
+Have students write in a journal

 Student journals are an effective teaching tool that allows students to practice the writing skills as they learn.
 A dialogue journal helps students learn to put their thoughts into sentences and writing.
 Although teachers cannot write a dialogue journal with every student each day, having students spend a short time writing in a journal about different topics will help develop the same skills.